Skeeby: Community and culture

 Education for the village children is provided by three primary schools in nearby Richmond (CE, Methodist and St Mary's).
 Pupils then receive secondary education at Richmond School & Sixth Form College.
-The public house, the Traveller's Rest, was closed in 2008 and since then there have been many negotiations by the community-founded "Skeeby Community Pub Society" in order to purchase the pub back for the villagers. the pub is still boarded up and awaiting a decision on its future.
+The public house, the Traveller's Rest, was closed in 2008 and since then there had been many negotiations by the community-founded "Skeeby Community Pub Society" in order to purchase the pub back for the villagers.
+The pub was re-opened by the villagers in April 2023, 15 years after it had first closed.
 The village shop, known as "Skeeby Stores" and the post office are also now no longer in business, the store premises have since been refurbished, awaiting new ownership, while the old post office is a cottage.

 Religion

-The church, dedicated to St Agatha was built in 1840, being used as a second chapel of ease to the larger and older church of St Agatha, at nearby Easby Abbey.
+The church, dedicated to St Agatha was built in 1840, being used as a second chapel of ease to St Agatha's Church, Easby, a larger and older church.
 It served both as a church and a school, until the school moved across the road during Victorian times, into what is now a residential abode.
 There was also a Wesleyan chapel, which has now also been converted into a residence.